herbix/renderTo/README.md

 Also, clicking "Save All" would save all items in left-bottom list.
 It would cost much time and Minecraft won't response your input during it.
 Wait for it and it would finish after all.

-For item type rendering, change "size" textfield would change the output picture size.
+For item type rendering, change "Image Size" textfield would change the output picture size.

-For block type rendering, the model could rotate, and change "size" textfield would change the output picture size.
+For block type rendering, the model could rotate, and change "Image Size" textfield would change the output picture size.

 For entity type rendering, the model could rotate and scale.
-But "size" textfield has no effect.

 <h2>Gallery</h2>